konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

   --data '{"project": PROJECT_ID, "name": "Product", "categories": [CATEGORY_ID]}'
 ```

-`name` and `project` are the only required parameters, however we also want to associate these labels to a category.
+`name` and `project` are the only required parameters, however we also want to associate these Labels to a Category.
-Since labels can be associated to multiple categories, the `categories` property is a list of integers.
+Since Labels can be associated to multiple Categories, the `categories` property is a list of integers.
 (We only have
 one, so in this case it's going to be a list with a single integer).
 Remember to replace `PROJECT_ID` and `CATEGORY_ID`
 with the actual values you got from the previous steps.
 You can check the endpoint documentation for more available
 options.